 Sunshine was delighted to hear that horses weren't allowed on Eagle Creek.
-Horses on the PCT were a sore spot for most hikers, but Sunshine tended to be overly vocal about his dislike of the creatures.
+Horses on the PCT are a sore spot for most hikers, but Sunshine tended to be overly vocal about his dislike of the creatures.
 Not that horses in general were so bad, but their impact on the trail could be pretty devastating.
 We hardly ever saw equestrians on the PCT, but we walked through miles and miles of their destruction nearly every day.
 Hooves kicked up dirt and caused the narrow trail to be overly muddy and difficult to walk through.
 Not a day went by when we didn't see or walk through horse poop, sometimes so prolific that it was unavoidable.
 We didn't often see the horse itself, but on the days we did see equestrians, they were usually uncomfortable around hikers.
-Apparently horses don't like large backpacks and trekking poles; they see us as a threat and often shy or buck at the sight of hikers.
+Apparently horses don't like large backpacks and trekking poles; they saw us as a threat and often shied or bucked at the sight of hikers.
 This makes the rider very nervous, understandably, so we have to pause our hiking pace to quickly scramble off trail and hide our trekking poles so that the horse and rider can pass.
 Eventually you get used to sharing the trail with horses, but some offenses never seem to be acceptable: imagine walking dozens of miles through hot, dry country, trying desperately to get to the next tiny water source.
 And then, when you finally reach that perfect, tiny little stream, you realize that your one water source in twenty miles has been fouled by a large pile of freshly dropped horse poop.
 It's enough to make any hiker cry.

 So that, in a nutshell, was the main reason Sunshine disliked horses.